Date: September 18, 1880

 The verdict did not satisfy anyone; Sheriff Henry Toel and Prosecuting Attorney W. W. Ramsey remained suspicious and continued the investigation.
 The family had acted strangely following the murder.
 Though Albert had run out and fired a shot at a man who he claimed was running from the house, no effort was made to rouse the neighbors or to pursue the assassin.
 The family had shown little concern as the doctor lay dying, prompting one witness to remark, “It seemed to us that a dying animal in the barn-yard should have created more sympathy then was shown this murdered husband and father.”

-The marshal of Maryville, Missouri hired a detective from Kansas named Jonas V. Brighton.
-Brighton took the name Frank Hudson and passed his wife off as his sister Jennie.
+The marshal of Maryville, Missouri hired a detective from Kansas named Jonas V. Brighton to aid the investigation.
+Brighton took the name Frank Hudson and passed off his wife Virginia as his sister Jennie.
 In this guise the detective made the acquaintance of the oldest Talbott boys.
 He soon gained the confidence of the boys, aided by the fact that Albert had taken a liking to his “sister.”

 Brighton revealed to them that his true profession was robbery and broached the subject of a partnership.
 The boys readily agreed and even drew up this contract (verbatim):